berk76/plottercontroller/README.md

 ### 4.2 Printer Layer

-Printer layer implements concrete plotter.
+Printer layer implements particular plotter.
 If you want to add support for another device you should do it at this layer.

 ### 4.3 Graph Layer

 Graph layer implements basic support for graphics drawing.
-You can implement new basic drawing features here such as new graphical primitives, line types and so on.
+You can implement new basic drawing features such as new graphical primitives, line types and so on here.

 ### 4.4 Special Graph Layer